hyperledger/fabric-sdk-java/README.md

   user chaincode, query blocks
  and transactions on the channel, and monitor events on the channel.

-THe SDK acts on behave of a particular User which is defined by the embedding application through the implementation of the SDK's `User` interface.
+The SDK acts on behave of a particular User which is defined by the embedding application through the implementation of the SDK's `User` interface.

 Note, the SDK does ***not*** provide a means of persistence for the application defined channels and user artifacts on the client.
 This is left for the embedding application to best manage.

 The SDK also provides a client for Hyperledger's certificate authority.
 The SDK is however not dependent on this particular implementation of a certificate authority.
-Other Certificate authority's maybe use by implementing the SDK's `Enrollment` interface.
+Other Certificate authority's maybe used by implementing the SDK's `Enrollment` interface.

  This provides a summary of steps required to get you started with building and using the Java SDK.